Pointnab/CS5350/README.md

 # CS5350
-This is a machine learning library developed by Ryan Lam for CS5350 in University of Utah
+This is a machine learning library developed by Ryan Lam for CS5350 in University of Utah The SVM algorithm methods are run through a test file with command line arguments as following:
+SVM.py <file path to training data> <file path to test data> <SVM mode> <a or g>
+where mode can be:
+"P" for primal SVM
+"D" for dual SVM (dual SVM is broken and reports nonsense) "K" for dual SVM with gaussian kernel (this is adversely affected by the prior mode being broken) If the mode is "P", the fourth argument specifies a for the learning rate schedule, a value of 0 uses the simpler schedule If the mode is "K", the fourth argument speecifies gamma for the the gaussian kernel The test will train each model and report the weight vector and bias for the 3 values of C.

 The perceptron methods are run through a test file with command line arguments as following:
 Perceptron.py <file path to training data> <file path to test data> <perceptron mode>